anefzaoui/armozb2g/README.md

 2- Enable JSON COMMENTS from Wordpress Admin Panel (JSON API : bottom tab)

-3- Change blogURL to your own blog directory (info.js)
+3- Change blogURL to your own blog directory (in the file js/info.js)

+4- Also you should change blogName and blogDescription in the same file

+5- Don't forget to remplace existing icons with yours in style/icons/set2 (keep the same names)

-4- Optional: if you are not using the app for any RTL language, just dir="rtl" from the top of index.html
+6- If you are not using the app for any RTL language, just dir="rtl" from the top of index.html

+7- Packaged app: NEVER forget to compress it again (.zip)